faz919/munchmunch/README.md

-# Official MunchMunch Repository
+# Official Munch+Munch Repository

-This is the official GitHub repository for [MunchMunch](https://munchmunch.com.au/).
+This is the official GitHub repository for [Munch+Munch](https://munchmunch.com.au/).

 ## Updates and Site Info